duckduckgo/zeroclickinfo-goodies/CONTRIBUTING.md

 # Contribute to Goodie Instant Answers

-There are several options for contributing Goodie Instant Answers, explained below.
+You don't need to use perl to contribute Goodie Instant Answers.

 You can always find the [Instant Answer Documentation here](https://duck.co/duckduckhack/ddh-intro).
 Also, if you have any questions at any point, feel free to ask on one of our community channels: